 We recommended planting in autumn or spring, allowing the Proteas to absorb as much sun as possible.
 For best results, allow plenty of space between plants for air to circulate and avoid planting any Proteas deeper than the surface level in the pot.

-We suggest avoided any use of fertilizer when planting out Proteas, as they have a specially adapted system of fine roots (called 'proteoid' roots) which will develop naturally to seek out available nutrients in the soil… – See more at: How to Grow and Care for Proteas.
+We suggest avoiding any use of fertilizer when planting out Proteas, as they have a specially adapted system of fine roots (called proteoid roots) which will develop naturally to seek out available nutrients in the soil… – See more at: How to Grow and Care for Proteas.

 Native to the southwestern and southern parts of South Africa.